usgs/pestpp/documentation/pestpp_users_manual.md

 **panther\_agent\_no\_ping\_timeout\_secs()**
 Related to the above worker restart option, workers can be instructed to terminate (if *panther\_agent\_restart\_on\_error()* is set to *false*) or restart (if *panther\_agent\_restart\_on\_error()* is set to *true*), if no ping message has been received from the run manager in more than a specified time interval.
 This interval is configurable in seconds via the *panther\_agent\_no\_ping\_timeout\_secs()* control variable, with a default value of 300 (i.e., 5 minutes).

-*panther\_agent\_freeze\_on\_fail()*
+**panther\_agent\_freeze\_on\_fail()**
 In some settings, when starting to use PEST++, it can be difficult to debug why runs may be failing in a parallel run environment.
 This is especially true when workers are on separate physical hosts, which can make monitoring worker progress difficult and when a run fails, the panther run manager will immediate try to schedule another run on that same worker, which will cause the template files to be rewritten (nearly immediately) and any temporary files to be erased, making it nearly impossible to investigate the cause of the run failure.
 If users want to “slow down the process” so they debug run failures, adding *panther\_agent\_freeze\_on\_fail* as *true* to a (worker) control file will cause a worker to “freeze” on the occurrence of a run failure.
 This freeze can only be undone by forcing the worker to exit and restarting it, but, nevertheless, freezing a worker when a run failure occurs can be very useful to diagnosing issues related to parallelization of the PEST++ process because it allows direct inspection of all (temporary) files related to the failed run.

-*panther\_echo()*
+**panther\_echo()**

-If users are piping the master instance stdout and stderr to a file (through a redirect), then the panther master run summary, which echos to the file with a line return to overwrite the output in place), can fill up these file because the line return character is ignored.
+If users are piping the master instance stdout and stderr to a file (through a redirect), then the panther master run summary, which echos to the file with a line return to overwrite the output (in place using a carriage return), can fill up these file because the carriage return character is ignored or converted to a line return.
 In this case, suppling *panther\_echo(false)* will turn off this stdout updating during the run sequence.

-*num\_tpl\_ins\_threads*
+Users can still inspect the run management process through the run management record.

+**num\_tpl\_ins\_threads**
 When using the PEST++ tools for very high-dimensional problems, the time required to process template and/or instruction files can be considerable.
 To speed things up, the PANTHER workers can multithread these input and output processing operations.
 By default, only one thread is used and the number of threads to use is controlled by the *num\_tpl\_ins\_threads* arg.
 Note that the number of threads used to process template and/or instruction files is set to the minimum of the number files and the value of *num\_tpl\_ins\_threads*.
 Also note that using multithreading to process template and/or instruction files can consume significantly more memory and clock cycles.

+**pest.stp**
+Sometimes, users may want to stop a pest++ tool at a certain stage of the algorthim.
+Of course you can use the ctrl+c, but this option will quit (nearly) immediately without recording any results regarding the current stage of the algorithm.
+For example, during an ensemble evaluation for pestpp-ies or pestpp-da, users may not want to wait for one or more (really) slow model runs to finish, but still want the results of the completed runs to be written to files.
+In this case, users can place a file named “pest.stp” (case sensitive – use lower case!) in the directory where PESTPP-XXX master is running and the first line of “pest.stp” should have a “1” as the first whitespace-delimited token on the first line.
+If this file is found and meets the first-token requirement, then the PESTPP-XXX master instance will exit gracefully.
+If the file’s presence is detected during run management, all remaining runs (queued or being run) are marked as fails (supported by both parallel and serial run manager).
+Then the algorithm records any relavent results are recorded and the pestpp-xxx exits gracefully.

 ## <a id='s9-4' />5.4 Run Book-Keeping Files

 After running a program of the PEST++ suite, you may notice a number of (possibly large) files in the folder from which it was run.
 These are *case.rns*, *case.rnu* and *case.rnj*, where *case* is the filename base of the PEST control file.
 These are binary files that are used for temporary storage of “raw” run results.
-They contain information that assists in parallel run management, and that facilitates restart of an interrupted PEST++ run.
+They contain information that assists in parallel run management, and that facilitates restart of an interrupted PEST++ run – if PESTPP-XXX exits gracefully, these files are removed.
 These run storage files can be read and processed using pyEMU.

 # <a id='s10' />6.
 PESTPP-GLM